aboutcode-org/scancode.io/docs/tutorial_web_ui_analyze_docker_image.rst

 We’ll assume that you have:

 - Installed **ScanCode.io** locally
-- Access to the web application from your preferred browser on http://127.0.0.1:8001/ or http://localhost/ if you run with Docker
+- Access to the web application from your preferred browser on http://localhost/ or http://127.0.0.1:8001/ if you run on a local development setup.

 .. tip::
     You can view our :ref:`user_interface` section for general information about